 Vault cannot be deleted as there are existing resources within the vault: Please ensure all containers have been unregistered from the vault and all private endpoints associated with the vault have been deleted, and retry the operation.
 For more details, see https://aka.ms/AB-AA4ecq5

-To delete the Azure recovery services vault, Navigate to the Recovery Services vault, and click on the Recovery Services vault that you want to delete.
+To delete the Azure recovery services vault, Navigate to the Recovery Services vault and click on the Recovery Services vault you want to delete.
 On the Recovery Services vault page, click on the Delete button.

 Then I clicked on the Yes button for the confirmation

-Now the reason I got this error is that there is a Backup item for the Azure Virtual Machine that is attached to this Recovery Services vault.
-To check that, click on the Backup items link under Protected items on the Recovery Services vault page.
+Now, the reason I got this error is that there is a Backup item for the Azure Virtual Machine that is attached to this Recovery Services vault.
+To check that, click the Backup items link under Protected items on the Recovery Services vault page.

-After clicking on the Backup items, you can see for the Azure Virtual Machine, the Backup Item count is 1.
+After clicking on the Backup items, you can see that the Azure Virtual Machine has a backup item count of 1.
 Click on the Azure Virtual Machine.

-To delete this, select the Azure Virtual Machine backup instance, click on the three dots (…) or you can right-click on that for the same options and then click on the stop backup option.
+To delete this, select the Azure Virtual Machine backup instance, click on the three dots (…), or right-click on it for the same options, and then click on the stop backup option.

 Now click on the Stop Backup button to confirm the Stop Backup functionality.

-Now you can see the Stopping backup functionality completed successfully.
+Now, you can see the stopping backup functionality was completed successfully.

 Type the name of the Backup item and then click on the Delete button to delete the Backup data.